The 8 Elements Behind Every Money Making B2B Cold Email

 8. Proofread your cold email

 Make sure you have the basics right.
 Always fact-check the name, job title, and company of your lead.
-And avoid basic errors like spelling mistakes or incorrect information about the lead (use the Grammarly app for further help).
+And avoid basic errors like spelling mistakes or incorrect information about the lead.

 How Not to Send Cold Emails for B2B Sales